Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

-On the other hand, Fig.~\ref{fig:slope_delq_dels} indicates an overall positive $F_\Delta$.
+In contrast, Fig.~\ref{fig:slope_delq_dels} indicates an overall positive $F_\Delta$.
 Fitting a constant to the data yields $10^4\times F_\Delta= 39\pm6$ and $17\pm5$ for 10-40\% centrality at 27 and 200 GeV, respectively.
+We also explored a two-dimensional fit of the measured $F_\Delta$, but no physics conclusion was possible due to large uncertainties.

-If the EM field is the underlying physics responsible for this positive splitting, then $F_\Delta$ should be proportional to $\Delta q$.
-We therefore assume the sum rule strictly holds, and proceed with linear fits with zero intercepts: $F_\Delta=K_{\Delta q}\Delta q$, and $F_\Delta=K_{\Delta S}\Delta S$.
-Fit results are shown in Fig.~\ref{fig:slope_delq_dels}.
-We also show a $\pm$1$\sigma$ band around each fit line.
-The fitted slopes $K_{\Delta q}$ and $K_{\Delta S}$ are tabulated in Table~\ref{tab:splitting}.
-The splitting, quantified by the slope $F_\Delta$, increases with $\Delta q$ and $\Delta S$.
-The significance of this increasing splitting is $4.8\sigma$ for $\Delta q$ and $4.6\sigma$ for $\Delta S$ at 27 GeV for 10-40\% centrality.
-For 40-80\% centrality, the measurements have poor significance.
-The splitting evidently increases between $\sqrt{s_{\mathrm{NN}}}=$ 200 and 27 GeV.
-The duration of the intense $B$ field increases between 200 and 27 GeV~\cite{McLerran:2013hla}.
-This effect is expected to result in increased splitting at 27 GeV, as reported here.
-Our measurements of positive splitting $d\Delta v_1/dy$ for positive $\Delta q$ is consistent with the expectation of the Hall effect dominating over Coulomb+Faraday in the EM scenario (see Fig.~\ref{cartoon}).
+If the EM field is responsible for this positive splitting, $F_\Delta$ should be proportional to $\Delta q$.
+We therefore assume that the observed small deviations from the sum rule are dominated by EM effects, and perform linear fits with zero intercepts: $F_\Delta=K_{\Delta q}\Delta q$, and $F_\Delta=K_{\Delta S}\Delta S$.
+Results are shown in Fig.~\ref{fig:slope_delq_dels}, where a $\pm$1$\sigma$ band accompanies each fit line.
+Fitted slopes $K_{\Delta q}$ and $K_{\Delta S}$ are given in Table~\ref{tab:splitting}.
+The splitting, $F_\Delta$, increases with $\Delta q$ and $\Delta S$.
+At 10-40\% centrality, the significance of this increase is $4.8\sigma$ for $\Delta q$ and $4.6\sigma$ for $\Delta S$ at 27 GeV.
+The significance is dominated by the measurements at ($\Delta q$,\,$\Delta S$)$=$(4/3,~2).
+The splitting evidently increases between $\sqrt{s_{\mathrm{NN}}}=$ 200 and 27 GeV, as does the predicted influence of the intense $B$ field~\cite{McLerran:2013hla}.
+Our measurements of positive splitting $d\Delta v_1/dy$ for positive $\Delta q$ is consistent with the expectation of the Hall effect dominating over Coulomb+Faraday in the EM scenario (see Fig.~\ref{cartoon}) as argued in Ref~\cite{Gursoy:2018yai}.

-In Fig.~\ref{fig:slope_delq_dels} we plot AMPT~\cite{Nayak:2019vtn} model calculations and they fail to describe the measurements at $\sqrt{s_{\mathrm{NN}}}=$ 27 GeV.
-The AMPT model does not include an EM field.
+In Fig.~\ref{fig:slope_delq_dels} we plot AMPT~\cite{Nayak:2019vtn} model calculations (string melting mode) and they fail to describe our measurements.
+Ref.~\cite{Nayak:2019vtn} does not report calculations for $\Omega$ baryons and therefore AMPT in Fig.~\ref{fig:slope_delq_dels} does not cover the full range of the measurements.
+AMPT does not include an EM field but incorporates coalescence where only spatial proximity of the coalescing quarks is used and velocity-space proximity is ignored.
+AMPT predicts negative splitting, opposite to the observed data, indicating a lack of consideration for the crucial physics underlying $v_1$ splitting.
+One potential factor contributing to this discrepancy could be the EM field.

+Parida and Chatterjee \cite{Parida:2023ldu} reported for the 5 studied combinations, $\Delta S=-3 \Delta B$ and they suggested the observed splitting might be explained by increasing baryon inhomogeneities in the system even in the absence of EM-field effects.
+Further studies based on future precision measurements of heavier baryons can probe this interesting effect.